elixir-europe/infectious-diseases-toolkit/showcase/ena-data-submission-toolbox.md

 ENA submission toolbox is comprised of three tools:

 * The ‘[ENA upload CLI](https://github.com/usegalaxy-eu/ena-upload-cli)’: a command line tool to register studies and samples and submit raw read data to the ENA.
+Simplify bioinformaticians' submission process with a Python CLI that generates XML files and handles FTP uploading.
 * The ‘[Galaxy ENA upload tool](https://github.com/galaxyproject/tools-iuc/tree/master/tools/ena_upload)’: a Galaxy wrapper of the above (1.) tool.
-* A Galaxy consensus submission tool: a wrapper of [ENA Webin-CLI](https://github.com/enasequence/webin-cli) (the only ENA tool that allows programmatic submission of consensus sequences for all sample types)
+* A Galaxy consensus submission tool: seamlessly submit SARS-CoV-2 consensus data to ENA using the [ENA Webin-CLI](https://github.com/enasequence/webin-cli) in the back. (the only ENA tool that allows programmatic submission of consensus sequences for all sample types)

-THe Galaxy tools are shipped in a [Docker container]() which deploys a Galaxy instance containing a tool to clean human reads from the raw reads.
+The Galaxy tools are shipped in a [Docker container]() which deploys a Galaxy instance containing a tool to clean human reads from the raw reads.
+Comply with GDPR by removing human genetic information from raw data using the Metagen-FastQC Galaxy tool.
+All tools and workflows are included in a custom Galaxy Docker container for easy deployment.

-The ELIXIR Belgium COVID-19 Data Submission Showcase provides tools and workflows for:

-Cleaning and Submitting Raw Sequence Reads: Utilize Galaxy tools to remove human traces from SARS-CoV-2 sequences and submit raw reads to ENA.

-Genome Analysis Workflows: Access COVID-19 variant discovery and consensus building workflows for Illumina WGS, amplicon, and ONT amplicon data.
+Access COVID-19 variant discovery and consensus building workflows for Illumina WGS, amplicon, and ONT amplicon data.

-Consensus Submission to ENA: Seamlessly submit SARS-CoV-2 consensus data to ENA using the Galaxy ENA consensus submission tool.

 The Tools
 Human Reads Cleaning Tool
-Comply with GDPR by removing human genetic information from raw data using the Metagen-FastQC Galaxy tool.

 ENA Reads Submission Tool (Command Line)
-Simplify bioinformaticians' submission process with a Python CLI that generates XML files and handles FTP uploading.

 Galaxy ENA Reads Submission Tool
 A user-friendly Galaxy tool for researchers without informatics experience to submit sequences to ENA.